skonfig/base/type/__cron/man.rst

    Can for example be used to specify cron EXTENSIONS like reboot, yearly etc.
-   See crontab(5) for the extensions if any that your cron implementation implements. raw_command
+   See crontab(5) for the extensions if any that your cron implementation implements.
-   Take whatever the user has given in the command and ignore everything else.
-   If given, the command will be added to crontab.
-   Can for example be used to define variables like SHELL or MAILTO.

 EXAMPLES